 All deadlines are at 11:59pm UTC-12h ("anywhere on earth").

 CoNLL 2020 hosts a shared task on Cross-Framework Meaning Representation Parsing (MRP 2020).

 Best Paper Award

 CoNLL 2020 Chairs

 - Raquel Fernández (University of Amsterdam, The Netherlands)

 Presentation and Registration Requirements

-In order to attend or present at CoNLL 2020, you must register through EMNLP 2020, selecting one of the options allowing your participation to workshops.
+In order to virtually attend or present at CoNLL 2020, you must register through EMNLP 2020, selecting one of the options allowing your participation to workshops.
 All accepted papers must be presented at the conference in order to appear in the proceedings.
 At least one author of each accepted paper must register for CoNLL 2020.
-Accepted papers will be presented orally or as a poster (at the discretion of the program chairs based on the nature rather than the quality of the work).
-All papers will be published in the conference proceedings.
-There will be no distinction in the proceedings between papers presented orally or as posters.
+Accepted papers will be presented orally (we will follow the virtual conference model adopted by ACL and EMNLP).
+All accepted papers will be published in the conference proceedings.

 CoNLL 2020 Sponsors